aquar25/Notes/ubuntu/ubuntu.md

 1. check proxy address and port in the pac file, the default is SOCKS5 127.0.0.1:1080
 2. System setting->Network->Network proxy, set method with automatic, in the configuration URL input the pac file, here is `/home/xxx/network/autoproxy.pac`

+#####ShadowasocksR
+1. edit the `user-config.json` in shadowsocksr directory  with the server information
+2. cd into the shadowsocks directory, and run `python local.py`

 ####chrome adobe flash is out of date
 open `chrome://components/`, and check for update of Adobe Flash Player.
 This operation need a global proxy of system.
 Because we cant access google's server.